rempairamore/KnockGram/README.md

 WantedBy=multi-user.target
 ```

-Replace `/path/to/TGknock-bot` with the absolute path to the TGknock-bot directory.
+Replace `/path/to/KnockGram` with the absolute path to the KnockGram directory.
 Also, replace `YOUR_USERNAME` and `YOUR_GROUP` with the username and group under which you want to run the bot.

 3. Reload the systemd manager configuration: